 Organized Anarchy Leads to One Last Question November 18, 2011

-Posted by Dr. Robert owens in Politics.Tags: Capitalism, Dr. Robert Owens, Fascism, Occupy Wall Street, socialism
+Posted by Dr. Robert Owens in Politics.Tags: Capitalism, Dr. Robert Owens, Fascism, Occupy Wall Street, socialism

 In the topsey turvey world of 21st century America those who live by the kindness of strangers wish to dictate how much kindness they deserve changing the strangers from benefactors to victims.
 We have reached a point where our national motto should be “Stand and Deliver” as a runaway government devours everything in sight in an effort to satisfy the growing demands of their pre-programmed supporters.